AdobeDocs/workfront.en/help/quicksilver/manage-work/portfolios/portfolios-overview/portfolio-overview.md

 ## Access needed to create portfolios

+You must have the following access to create and manage portfolios:

-You must have [!UICONTROL Edit] access to Portfolios in your access level to create and manage Portfolios, and you must have [!UICONTROL Manage] permissions on a Portfolio to be able to edit it.
-You must have [!UICONTROL View] permissions on a Portfolio to be able to see it.\
+* [!UICONTROL Edit] access to Portfolios in your access level to create and manage Portfolios
+* [!UICONTROL Manage] permissions on a Portfolio to be able to edit it
+* [!UICONTROL View] permissions on a Portfolio to be able to see it.

 For information about access to Portfolios, see [Access levels overview](../../../administration-and-setup/add-users/access-levels-and-object-permissions/access-levels-overview.md).\
 For information about permissions to Portfolios, see [Share a portfolio](../../../workfront-basics/grant-and-request-access-to-objects/share-a-portfolio..md).